teamoutofbounds/joint-project/documentation/SQAP/Standards-practices-conventions-and-metrics.md

 ## 5.1 Purpose
-The purpose of this section of the SQAP is to identify the processes, product standards, and metrics used by a part of the team OutOfBounds,called Quality Assurance Team (QAT).
+The purpose of this section of the SQAP is to identify the processes, product standards, and metrics used by a part of the team OutOfBounds, called Quality Assurance Team (QAT).

 ## 5.2 Content
  5.2.1 Process Requirements